exiang/open_hub_wiki/Development-Environment-Setup.md

 3. Update composer

+4. Run Yii migration to update changes

-4. Create all the required dist folders and make sure they all have write permission:
+5. Create all the required dist folders and make sure they all have write permission:
   * `protected/messages`
   * `protected/vendor`
   * `protected/overrides`